 If you're like us, the close of the Canadian summer can bring with it a mixed bag of emotions.
 On the one hand, autumn cycling - with the changing colours and falling leaves - is arguably the loveliest (and most picturesque) season of the year to be on a bike.
 The temperatures, at least at the start of the season, can be beyond comfortable and possibly even enhance your performance as you escape the hot, humid, sweaty days of summer for cool breezes and a crisp atmosphere.
 On the other hand, we can't resist thinking ahead to the stark days of winter with snow on the ground, slippery roads, and bone-chilling winds (yikes!).

-Needless to say, you could always move your training indoors when the weather takes a nasty turn, but if you just aren’t ready to give up on ‘the cycling season’ or to trade in rubber-on-road (or trail) for the tedium of pain cave sweat sessions, then read on to learn how to equip yourself to stay warm (almost) year-round and embrace all the variety that seasons can usher into your rides.
+Needless to say, you could always move your training indoors when the weather takes a nasty turn, but if you just aren't ready to give up on 'the cycling season' or to trade in rubber-on-road (or trail) for the tedium of pain cave sweat sessions, then read on to learn how to equip yourself to stay warm (almost) year-round and embrace all the variety that changing seasons can usher into your rides even here in Canada.
+Winter cycling doesn't have to be miserable and with the right gear it can really break up those trainer sessions.

 Layering up for Fall and Winter Cycling